iterative-works/dev-docs/guides/repository_implementation_guide.md

 10. **Using Generic Error Types**:
     - Avoid using `Nothing` as error type unless truly nothing can go wrong
     - Define meaningful domain errors for each failure case

+11. **Mishandling Optional Results**:
+    - Always handle `Option` returns from repository methods properly
+    - Convert to domain errors for clear error messages

+12. **SQL String Interpolation Issues**:
+    - Be careful with string interpolation in SQL queries
+    - Use `sql"column = $value"` for parameterized queries, not string concatenation

+13. **Incorrect Magnum Method Chaining**:
+    - Ensure methods like `map`, `filter`, etc. are called on the right objects
+    - Keep transformations within the database operation block where possible

 ## Checklist